 Duck and Waffle.
 I mean, come on.
 The name alone is a reason to check this place out.
 The Duck and Waffle offers stunning views from the top of The Heron Tower in London’s financial district, some 40 floors up.
 Better yet, it’s open for food and drinks 24/7, so you can begin or end your day here and feel like you’ve seen, literally, all of London.

 The Boundary Rooftop Bar + Grill.
 If the sun is out (and sometimes it is), make a reservation at The Boundary Project’s rooftop terrace for dinner and drinks and views of East London.
 Even if the day is gray, the restaurant has a plan for inclement weather: a heated glass Orangery is open year-round.

 Pergola Paddington.
 West London offers another rooftop hideaway in Pergola Paddington—a large, two-level space with multiple restaurants, bars, and an open rooftop.
 It’s a great spot to plan to spend some time over the summer.
 And if you find yourself at Paddington station, well, then, you’re already there.

 The Ned.
-If you’re feeling extra posh, check out this is a private members-only club, also very near The Mermaid London.
+If you’re feeling extra posh, check out this is a private members-only club, not too far from the Tobacco Dock.
 Housed in a former bank, there’s a bar appropriately located in the coolest place: the vault.
 But there’s also a food hall on the ground floor that’s open to the public.
 Restaurants claim distinct spaces in the old banking hall and change up the menus on a weekly basis—offering a fresh alternative to Harrods Food Halls, especially if you’ve already been there and done that.

 Barrafina.
 Now with three locations in London, Barrafina offers Spanish fare with a little spontaneity—they don’t take reservations.
 The open kitchens and tapas menu create a warm atmosphere and there’s a little something to please everyone’s palate, including a glass of Cava.